-If questions about file recovery software posted in my forum, and sent to me directly via email, are any gauge of an article's popularity then my free file recovery software list must be one of the more popular pieces on my site.
+If the number of questions I get about file recovery are any gauge of an article's popularity then my free file recovery software list must be one of the more popular pieces on my site.

 In other words, the complicated and often misunderstood topic of recovering deleted files rightly generates a lot of confusion.